-Investors Service providers Community and environment Issues that matter to them Performance of the shares Reputation of the Company Compliance with Law and Regulation Impact of the Company and its Growth of the Company Compliance with Law and Regulation activities on third parties Liquidity of the shares Remuneration Corporate Governance Remuneration Engagement process Annual General Meeting The main service providers engage with the Board in Adherence to principles of appropriate ESG policies exists at Frequent meetings with investors by brokers and the Investment Adviser and subsequent reports to the Board formal quarterly meetings, giving them direct input to Board discussions. both Company and investment level.
-Principles of socially responsible investing form a key part of the Company's investment strategy.
-Quarterly factsheets Key Information Document Communication between Board and service providers also occurs informally on an ongoing basis during the year.
-Company 3 investment strategy.
-R Rationale and example outcomes 5 The Board have engaged with shareholders in relation to the Company business over the course of the year.
-The Company relies on service providers as it has no systems or employees of its own.
-The Board seeks to act fairly and transparently with all service providers, and this includes such aspects as prompt payment of invoices.
-The Investment Adviser works to ensure that sustainability and ESG factors are carefully considered and reflected in the Company's investment decisions.
-The Board of Directors travel as infrequently as possible and instead communicate, where they are able to, by video and conference call.
+Investors Service providers Community and environment Issues that matter to them Performance of the shares Reputation of the Company Compliance with Law and Regulation Impact of the Company and its Growth of the Company Compliance with Law and Regulation activities on third parties Liquidity of the shares negatation inquiency of the online Remuneration Corporate Governance Engagement process Annual General Meeting The main service providers Adherence to principles of 9 engage with the Board in appropriate ESG policies exists at Frequent meetings with investors by formal quarterly meetings, both Company and investment level. brokers and the Investment Adviser giving them direct input to Principles of socially responsible and subsequent reports to the Board Board discussions. investing form a key part of the Company's investment strategy.
+Quarterly factsheets Communication between Board and service providers Key Information Document also occurs informally on an ongoing basis during the year.
+Rationale and example outcomes s The Board have engaged with The Company relies on service The Investment Adviser works to shareholders in relation to the providers as it has no systems ensure that sustainability and ESG Company business over the course of or employees of its own. factors are carefully considered and the year. reflected in the Company's The Board seeks to act fairly investment decisions. and transparently with all service providers, and this The Board of Directors travel as includes such aspects as infrequently as possible and instead prompt payment of invoices. communicate, where they are able to, by video and conference call.